rathrio/blog_engine/notes/typing_prototype.md

 combat system that takes dynamic natural language as an input and converts it to actions (fast).
 Dynamic because it depends on naming of enemies, commands etc.

-In the following demo, it is expected that the user types the word above the input field.
+In the following demo, it is expected that the user types the word that appears right above the text field.
 If the input matches, an alert will be triggered.
 Reload the page to randomise the expected command.

 __DEMO__